Zoom Video Communications (NASDAQ:ZM) PT Lowered to $350.00

-Zoom Video Communications (NASDAQ:ZM) had its target price reduced by equities research analysts at Mizuho from $400.00 to $350.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-The brokerage presently has a “buy” rating on the stock.
-Mizuho’s price objective points to a potential upside of 20.33% from the stock’s current price.
+Zoom Video Communications (NASDAQ:ZM) had its price objective cut by Deutsche Bank Aktiengesellschaft from $375.00 to $350.00 in a research note issued to investors on Tuesday morning, The Fly reports.
+They currently have a hold rating on the stock.

-In related news, CEO Eric S. Yuan sold 80,529 shares of the stock in a transaction on Thursday, June 17th.
-The stock was sold at an average price of $369.50, for a total value of $29,755,465.50.
-Following the transaction, the chief executive officer now owns 4,080 shares of the company’s stock, valued at $1,507,560.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the stock in a transaction on Monday, August 16th.
-The shares were sold at an average price of $348.75, for a total value of $2,336,625.00.
-Following the completion of the transaction, the chief financial officer now directly owns 6,700 shares in the company, valued at approximately $2,336,625.
+In related news, COO Aparna Bawa sold 2,593 shares of the company’s stock in a transaction on Monday, June 14th.
+The stock was sold at an average price of $365.10, for a total transaction of $946,704.30.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Velchamy Sankarlingam sold 9,531 shares of the company’s stock in a transaction on Monday, July 12th.
+The stock was sold at an average price of $384.30, for a total value of $3,662,763.30.
 The disclosure for this sale can be found here.
-Insiders sold a total of 304,199 shares of company stock worth $113,214,756 in the last 90 days.
-Company insiders own 12.27% of the company’s stock.
+Over the last three months, insiders have sold 322,024 shares of company stock worth $118,480,343.
+Corporate insiders own 12.27% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of ZM.
-Price T Rowe Associates Inc. MD boosted its position in Zoom Video Communications by 250.9% during the first quarter.
-Price T Rowe Associates Inc. MD now owns 12,537,274 shares of the company’s stock valued at $4,028,101,000 after buying an additional 8,964,122 shares during the period.
-ARK Investment Management LLC boosted its holdings in shares of Zoom Video Communications by 214.4% during the first quarter.
-ARK Investment Management LLC now owns 3,002,347 shares of the company’s stock worth $964,624,000 after purchasing an additional 2,047,276 shares during the period.
-Baillie Gifford & Co. boosted its holdings in shares of Zoom Video Communications by 22.6% during the first quarter.
-Baillie Gifford & Co. now owns 8,100,660 shares of the company’s stock worth $2,602,661,000 after purchasing an additional 1,495,639 shares during the period.
-FMR LLC lifted its holdings in Zoom Video Communications by 53.8% in the second quarter.
-FMR LLC now owns 3,550,615 shares of the company’s stock worth $1,374,194,000 after buying an additional 1,242,072 shares during the period.
-Finally, Sumitomo Mitsui Trust Holdings Inc. lifted its holdings in Zoom Video Communications by 76.7% in the first quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,859,881 shares of the company’s stock worth $597,561,000 after buying an additional 807,267 shares during the period.
-Institutional investors and hedge funds own 38.48% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Meiji Yasuda Asset Management Co Ltd. grew its stake in shares of Zoom Video Communications by 29.1% in the first quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 4,526 shares of the company’s stock worth $1,454,000 after purchasing an additional 1,020 shares in the last quarter.
+Zevenbergen Capital Investments LLC grew its stake in shares of Zoom Video Communications by 24.2% in the first quarter.
+Zevenbergen Capital Investments LLC now owns 284,394 shares of the company’s stock worth $91,373,000 after purchasing an additional 55,492 shares in the last quarter.
+Illinois Municipal Retirement Fund grew its stake in shares of Zoom Video Communications by 35.0% in the second quarter.
+Illinois Municipal Retirement Fund now owns 11,729 shares of the company’s stock worth $4,539,000 after purchasing an additional 3,041 shares in the last quarter.
+Mercer Global Advisors Inc. ADV grew its stake in shares of Zoom Video Communications by 80.8% in the first quarter.
+Mercer Global Advisors Inc. ADV now owns 4,583 shares of the company’s stock worth $1,473,000 after purchasing an additional 2,048 shares in the last quarter.
+Finally, Sequoia Financial Advisors LLC bought a new position in shares of Zoom Video Communications in the second quarter worth $233,000.
+Hedge funds and other institutional investors own 38.48% of the company’s stock.

 Zoom Video Communications Company Profile